neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/neural.md

 ***Q: How can you change the membrane potential of a neuron?***

 We measure the membrane potential of a neuron using a voltage meter.
-Neurons have a "resting" membrane potential (in the absence of any synaptic input) and synaptic input can *depolarize* or *hyperpolarize* the membrane potential elative to that resting state.
+Neurons have a "resting" membrane potential (in the absence of any synaptic input) and synaptic input can *depolarize* or *hyperpolarize* the membrane potential relative to that resting state by changing permeability to specific ions.

 :::{figure-md} potential-meter-rest
 :class: figure